UhuruSoftware/openshift.net/doc/Deploying OpenShift with Windows Support.md

 - Install the node for an OpenShift Enterprise deployment, passing a non-default mcollectivePskPlugin and the minimum information required.

 `.\install.ps1 -mcollectivePskPlugin asimplething -publicHostname winnode-001.mycloud.com -brokerHost broker.mycloud.com -cloudDomain mycloud.com -sqlServerSAPassword mysapassword`

+## Importing Cartridges ##

+On the Linux broker, run the following script (it will cleanup all currently configured cartridges and import all of them again):

+	for i in `oo-admin-ctl-cartridge -c list|awk '{print $2}'`;do echo "$i";done | oo-admin-ctl-cartridge -c deactivate oo-admin-ctl-cartridge -c clean
+	oo-admin-broker-cache --clear
+	oo-admin-ctl-cartridge -c import-node --activate --force

 ## Creating your first Windows application ##